Combustibility and flammability: Fire service relevance

-Otherwise, the material is classified as non-combustible.
+Understanding combustibility and flammability is important for fire service operations.
+Flammable materials, like gasoline, produce vapors that can ignite at low temperatures.
+This can contribute to rapid fire spread, even to remote locations.
+Combustible materials, like wood, require a higher temperature to ignite, but will burn longer once it reaches that temperature.

+Knowing what materials are present in a building is very important for firefighters.
+Knowing whether a material is flammable or combustible can help firefighters know what to expect as far as fire behavior and how quickly the fire may spread.
+Buildings with flammable liquids or gases would be at a higher risk for a quick growing fire with a lot of heat early on.
+Buildings storing combustibles may have a lower rate of spread, but can sustain burning longer.

+There are many different factors that influence how materials will burn.
+Moisture, surface area, and the ventilation in the area are a few factors, as well as, flash points and ignition temperatures.
+Armed with knowledge like the flash point and whether it is considered flammable or combustible helps firefighters predict fire behavior and use the correct suppression methods.
+This increases scene safety overall.

 Fire testing

 Various countries have tests for determining non-combustibility of materials.
 Most involve the heating of a specified quantity of the test specimen for a set duration.
-Usually, the material must not support combustion and must not lose more than a certain amount of mass.
-As a general rule of thumb, concrete, steel, and ceramics - in other words inorganic substances - pass these tests, so building codes list them as suitable and sometimes even mandate their use in certain applications.
+Usually, the material must not support combustion and must not lose more than a specified amount of mass.
+As a general rule of thumb, concrete, steel, and ceramics - in other words inorganic substances - pass these tests.
+Building codes list them as suitable and sometimes mandate their use in certain applications.
 In Canada, for instance, firewalls must be made of concrete.